 What they found was that eight servings a day— instead of five— is optimal for one’s health.

-Shockingly, the study found that for every 200 gram increase in consumption, one’s risk of stroke and premature death decreased by 10.8 percent.
+Shockingly, the study also shows that for every 200-gram increase in consumption, one’s risk of stroke and premature death decreased by 10.8 percent.
 This finding stayed consistent for intakes not exceeding 800 grams.

 If fruit and vegetable consumption worldwide was on par with optimal levels, they concluded, 7.8 million deaths a year could be prevented.
 This includes two to four million deaths related to cardiovascular disease, and 660,000 deaths related to cancer.